ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_3_rtt_overview_and_build.md

 So as v5.0.2 seems to be the closest to be success for D1H - was performed fork from [v5.0.2](https://github.com/RT-Thread/rt-thread/releases/tag/v5.0.2) and introduced several changes to make it runnable in D1H.
 - All rt-thread folders moved to sub-folder rt-thread, also created folders for bootloaders, debugger, etc..
 - bsp/allwinner/d1s/ was taken as base to development and renamed to bsp/allwinner/d1s_d1h/
-- Other bsp and libcpu was removed
+- Other bsp and libcpu was removed to save space

 Created repository in github: https://github.com/ylyamin/RT-Thread-on-Allwinner-D1H

 ### Change bootloaders

-How in RTT prepares an image for booting D1s or D1H ?<br>
+How in RTT prepares an SDcard image for booting D1s or D1H ?<br>
 In file rt-thread/bsp/allwinner/d1s/rtconfig.py defined:
 ```python
 POST_ACTION = OBJCPY + ' -O binary $TARGET rtthread.bin\n' + SIZE + ' $TARGET \n' + './mksdimg.sh\n'